wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/compiler-args.rst

 Platforms
 ^^^^^^^^^

-Different compilers on different platforms use a variety of different flags so in order to avoid breaking different platforms with compiler flags we configure everything per platform.
+Different compilers and different platforms use a variety of different flags.
+Therefore to avoid breaking different platforms with compiler flags configure all flags per platform.
 The platforms that are supported are :

 - windowsx86-64
 - windowsx86